 - Check the box for I’m replacing an existing domain and fill in the URL of your existing website, e.g. sites.wust.edu/youroldsite.

 The first step is for your requested domain name to be approved.
 Your request will be completed within 1-2 weeks after approval.

 Even if you’re keeping the same URL for your new site, you’ve likely restructured or renamed pages in a way that changes the URL for individual pages on your site.
 If that’s the case, you’ll need to set redirects so links don’t break when the new site launches.

 Maintaining Google Analytics tracking

-If you have a Google Analytics tracking ID set up on your existing site, you’ll want to install it on your new site to keep that sweet data flowing.
+If you have Google Analytics set up on your current site, you’ll want to transfer the tracking code to your new site so there is no gap in your data.